Advisor

 Key Points:

-• With the exception of military personnel and college students, most drivers must register and insure their vehicles in the same state.
+• With the exception of military personnel, most drivers must register and insure their vehicles in the same state.

-• How long you have to register a car after moving varies by state, but can range from immediately after becoming a resident of the state to 90 days.
+• How long you have to register a car after moving varies by state, but the timeframe can range from immediately after becoming a resident of the state to 90 days.

 Compare Car Insurance Rates